JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

     Main.time() - var"#19#tstart"
 end
 ```
 and compare it to `Base.remove_linenums!(@macroexpand @justright_elapsed r = fib(10))`.
-We see that the experssion `ex` has its symbols intact.
+We see that the expression `ex` has its symbols intact.
 To use the escaping / hygience correctly, you need to have a good understanding how the macro evaluation works and what is needed.
 Let's now try the third version of the macro, where we escape everything as
 ```julia
 macro toodirty_elapsed(ex)
 	ex = quote